Ens Etang de l'Archevêque in VilledomerEns Etang de l'Archevêque in Villedomer

 7. The Candé estate Mountains

-Plan a whole day at the domaine de Candé:
+Plan a full day at the Domaine de Candé:

 Morning: visit the château with its luxurious 1930s atmosphere, where the Duke of Windsor and Wallis Simpson were married.

 In the afternoon, opt for one of the 2 trails that run through the estate.
-There are many hundred-year-old trees on the estate, as well as a number of art installations.
+The estate boasts many ancient trees, as well as a number of art installations.

-Don’t hesitate to borrow outdoor games (skittles, croquet, etc.) from the reception area!
+Don’t hesitate to borrow some outdoor games (skittles, croquet, etc.) from the reception area!

 Espace Naturel Sensible - L'étang d'Assay